 Steps to Enrollment

 Our admission process is designed with your ease in mind—just follow the steps below, and you’ll be on your way to becoming a student at Community College of Philadelphia.
 We encourage you to apply by August 1 for the fall semester and December 1 for the spring semester to ensure you have enough time to complete the steps to enrollment before the start of the semester.
 Just follow the steps below, and you'll be on your way to becoming a student at the College.

 Not sure what kind of student you are?
 Let us help you figure it out before you get started.

 After you submit the application, you will receive an acknowledgement email within 3-5 business days with your student identification number and confirmation that your application has been received.
-This email will also link you to a personalized VIP page.
-The VIP page provides information regarding your specific areas of interest and will make enrolling easier by highlighting your next steps in the application process.
+This email will link you to a personalized VIP page.
+The VIP page provides information on your specific areas of interest and will highlight your next steps in the application process.

-Your MyCCP account contains critical information, including your financial aid status, registration information and your College-assigned email.
-You will need your student ID number (include the “J”) and Social Security number or portal access number to access your College-assigned login information.
+If this is your first time logging into MyCCP, start here.
+You will use your student ID number (include the “J”) and Social Security number or portal access number to access your College-assigned login information.
 You must check your MyCCP account on a regular basis to make sure you don't miss important messages from the College.

 Your placement levels—in writing, reading and math—are used to determine if you will be placed into college-level courses or if you first need to enroll in developmental classes or pre-college workshops.

-Placement is satisfied by one of the following ways:
+Placement is satisfied by submitting one of the following:

-- An official transcript indicating you earned a U.S. college degree or have passed college-level English or math with a grade of "C" or higher at an accredited college or university.
+- An official transcript indicating you earned a U.S. college degree or have passed college-level English or math with a grade of "C-" or higher at an accredited U.S. college or university.

-- You take a placement test at the College's Main Campus or one of our Regional Canters.
+You can also take a placement test at the College's Main Campus or one of our Regional Centers.
 Learn more about the placement test.
 You may schedule your placement test online through your MyCCP account or attend one of the available walk-in sessions.

 Community College of Philadelphia